Prisoners' Right to Read

 - Media or materials with non-traditional bindings should not be prohibited unless they present an actual compelling and imminent risk to safety and security.

-- Material with sexual content should not be banned unless it violates state and federal law.
+- Resources with sexual content should not be banned unless they violate state and federal law.

 - Correctional libraries should provide access to computers and the Internet.